List of Suits characters: Harvey Specter

 Harvey Reginald Specter, played by Gabriel Macht, is a newly promoted senior partner at the prestigious New York law firm Pearson Hardman and is known as one of the city's top litigators.
-In episode 1 of season 8, it is revealed he was born and raised in Riverside, NY, the same town as fellow attorney Samantha Wheeler.
+He was born and raised in Riverside, NY, the same town as fellow attorney Samantha Wheeler.
 In the pilot episode, he is told of his promotion to senior partner—the youngest to hold that position—and is forced to hire a Harvard Law School graduate to be his associate attorney.
 He is impressed with Mike Ross' quick thinking and drive to be a good lawyer, as well as his inherent ability to absorb enormous amounts of information (his photographic memory) and his extensive knowledge of law.
 Mike, however, does not have a law degree, but is hired anyway because Harvey does not want to waste time interviewing less-promising candidates.
-Mike reminds Harvey of a younger version of himself, and so they agree to conspire to pretend that Mike is, in fact, a Harvard graduate.
+Mike reminds Harvey of a younger version of himself, and so they agree to conspire to pretend that Mike is a Harvard graduate.
 He acts as Mike's mentor, as well as his immediate superior: although he performs these roles somewhat reluctantly and emotionally distantly at first, he later begins to show that he does care about Mike and Mike's future as a lawyer.